A class of exponential neighbourhoods for the quadratic travelling salesman problem: Paired vertex graphs

-A similar expression follows for $g(k+1)$.
 The values of $f(2)$ and $g(2)$ can be calculated directly to initiate the recursion.
 Adding the edge $(v_{\frac{n}{2}},v'_{\frac{n}{2}})$ completes the tour and the better of the two tours gives an optimal solution to QTSP(A) on $G^p$.
-The foregoing discussion can be summarized in the theorem below. \begin{theorem} QTSP(A)-PV can be solved in $O(n)$ time. \end{theorem} The results discussed in this section can easily be modified to obtain corresponding results when $n$ is odd.
-Details are omitted.
+The foregoing discussion can be summarized in the theorem below. \begin{theorem} QTSP(A)-PV can be solved in $O(n)$ time. \end{theorem} The results discussed in this section can easily be modified to obtain corresponding results when $n$ is odd by adding a single vertex $v_1''$ along the edge $(v_1,v_1')$.
+Then, every tour which contains $(v_1,v_1')$ will contain edges $(v_1,v_1'')$ and $(v_1',v_1'')$ in the modified graph.
+The results for the case when $n$ is odd follow.